 Users can also narrow the proposed recipient list by @mentioning the bot by name.
-For example, if you publish a bot called “schedulerbot”, then when users in your domain type “@sch” then Hangouts chat will propose your bot as one of the autocomplete options.
+For example, if you publish a bot called “schedulerbot” and a user in your domain types “@sch”, then Hangouts Chat will propose your bot as one of the autocomplete options.

 Enabling the Hangouts Chat API